mchara01/WiFi_location_prediction/README.md

 3. evaluation.py:
    1. Apply cross-validation on a given dataset and return the confusion matrix of the results.
-   2. Find the best pruning tree via nested cross-validation and return the confusion matrix of the results.
+   2. Apply nested cross-validation on to evaluate the  tree via nested cross-validation and return the confusion matrix of the results.
    3. Pruning simulation method to simulate the pruning given a validation dataset.
    4. Finding the confusion matrix between labels-predicted and real labels.
    5. Finding Accuracy using a confusion matrix.